LGBTQ rights in South Korea: Bullying and discrimination

-Identity Affirming Spaces
+Identity affirming spaces

 In recent years, the combination of taboo, consumer capitalism, and gay-led gentrification (the so-called "gaytrification effect") of the Itaewon area has pushed new gay commercialization outside of Itaewon, while isolating those places remaining.
 This lack of visibility is also reflected in the low profile maintained by the few gay clubs in South Korea.
 There are a few in metropolitan areas, especially in the section known as "Homo-hill".

 Jong-no has various underground gay-friendly shops, cafés, and gay-focused NGOs.
 However, most of these establishments do not cater to foreign residents, trans people or women.
-A recent 2017 study insinuated the growth of a "gay lifestyle" community in Jong-no, a popular area in Seoul, where LGBT individuals feel safe in relatively heteronormative places.
-Though the study only looked at a well-known café, the famous Gay Bean, there are many other places in the Jong-no area that are considered straight but are growing increasingly welcoming of non-straight individuals.
+A recent 2017 study insinuated the growth of a "gay lifestyle" community in Jong-no, a popular area in Seoul, where LGBTQ individuals feel safe in relatively heteronormative places.
+Though the study only looked at a well-known café, the Gay Bean, there are many other places in the Jong-no area that are considered straight but are growing increasingly welcoming of non-straight individuals.